 Sleeping on your back will cause your tongue to relax and obstruct your throat causing you to snore at night.
 This is the number one position for inducing snoring.
 You can also snore in other positions, but less likely to.

 Anti Snoring Devices to Home Remedies

 There are several ways to reduce or even eliminate snoring.
-Some are simple lifestyle changes while others may require some more targeted treatments and techniques.
+Here are a few anti snoring devices and simple lifestyle changes that might help you stop snoring.

 Anti Snoring Devices To Stop Snoring:

 One of the most common anti-snoring devices or snoring aids are orthopedic pillows that help you stay in the correct position while you sleep and assist in reducing your dreaded snores.